Selwyn College, Auckland: History

-The Government dissolved Selwyn's Board of Trustees and replaced it with a commissioner on 20 January 2009, due to longstanding differences between board members and some members of the local community.
+The Government dissolved Selwyn's board of trustees and replaced it with a commissioner on 20 January 2009, due to longstanding differences between board members and some members of the local community.
 Some level of stability has been restored to the school in later 2009 as the new administration has consolidated itself.
 A new uniform has been introduced to help 'rebrand' the school.
 Academic results, while never as bad as the school's critics made out, have noticeably improved since 2008, with a Selwyn year 12 pupil topping New Zealand in one of the 2009 Cambridge International AS Level Examinations.

 Following a range of changes, the school had a significant shift in results, lifting the NCEA Level 1 pass rate from 39% to 93% in seven years.
 In 2013, pass rates had risen to 93% in Level 1, 94% in Level 2 and 90% in Level 3.
 Education Professor John Hattie described the progress as "stunning" and an example of "what can happen with inspired, passionate leadership with a laser focus on students".
-In 2016, the principal Sheryll Ofner won the 2017 Woolf Fisher Award for Education and Excellence which included an 11 week trip to Harvard University and across Europe.
+In 2016, the principal Sheryll Ofner won the 2017 Woolf Fisher Award for Education and Excellence which included an 11-week trip to Harvard University and across Europe.

 On 16 September 2016 four Selwyn College students had won the Auckland Schools Debating Advanced Open Competition.
 The school is home to the Barfoot & Thompson Stadium, where numerous local, national and international sporting events are held.
+One of these events is Mathex, notable for its citywide popularity.

-Demographics
+Enrolment

 In 2014, the roll was 802, 53% of whom were male, and 47% female.
 31 were international students.
-The ethnic make-up of the school was: 32% New Zealand European, 17% Māori, 13% Pacific Islander, 10% Southeast Asian, 5% Chinese, 4% Arab, 3% Indian, 2% African, 2% Latin American, and 1% "other ethnicity".
+The ethnic make-up of the school was: 32% European, 17% Māori, 13% Pasifika, 10% Southeast Asian, 5% Chinese, 4% Arab, 3% Indian, 2% African, 2% Latin American, and 1% "other ethnicity".
 Selwyn was last visited by the Education Review Office in November 2019.